LazarAgoev/CS301_Project/README.md

 Prof. Pantelis Monogioudis

 The purpose of this program is to generate accurate predictions for meal swipes per specified time period based off provided data from GDS backboard systems.
-In order for the colab notebook to run you must download 'GDS_data3.csv' to your local machine and upload the file to the colab notebook.
 In order to accomplish this we utilized various machine learning fundamentals and Long Short Term Memory modeling.
 The colab notebook utilizes the Keras, SKLearn, matplotlib, pandas, and numpy libraries to run.

+In order for the colab notebook to run properly you must download 'GDS_data3.csv' to your local machine and upload the file to the colab notebook.

 GDS Project Presentation (Slides) file is the presentation slides.